TrueBlocks/trueblocks-core/src/other/migrations/README-v0.40.0.md

 ## An important note on other chains

 Prior to version 0.40.0-beta, we only supported Ethereum mainnet.
 With this update we add support for the Gnosis chain and Sepolia testnet.
 If you've indexed other chains, you must remove that entire index and re-build it from scratch.
+(Sorry!)
 You may do this by removing the contents of `$indexPath/<chain>` and re-running `chifra init --all --chain <chain>`.
 Find `$indexPath` with `chifra status --terse`.
 We're truly sorry for the inconvienence.
 You will need to remove any monitor files as well.

 ## Previous Migration